Prostitution in Ghana

 Prostitution is illegal but widespread in Ghana, so much so that many Ghanaians are unaware that it is prohibited.
 There are growing sex tourism, child prostitution and human trafficking.
 High rates of unemployment and poverty in Ghana are believed to be causing a drastic growth in the sex industry.
-Unemployment is a reason the teenage engage in sex trade.
+Unemployment is a reason for teenagers engaging in the sex trade.
 A high percentage of sex workers are vulnerable to HIV.

 Some prostitutes in Ghana are campaigning for the sex trade to be legalised, and discussions have taken place.